 Unlike the wired version, twin AA batteries powered the wireless Mighty Mouse.
 Apple claimed the new laser tracking, which replaced the original device’s optical tracking, made the Bluetooth mouse 20 times more accurate.

-The wireless version cost $69 (plus whatever you’d spend topping up the AA batteries).
+The wireless version cost $69 (plus whatever you’d spend on the AA batteries).
 The Apple Magic Mouse superseded it in October 2009.

 Did you own this particular Apple mouse?
 What is your favorite Apple mouse in history?
 Leave your comments below.